rajeshmondal18/N-body/README.md

 # N-body
 _____________________________________
+Read 'nbody_doc.pdf' for detail description.
 A simple set of codes to simulate (semi-numerically) HI maps during reionization.

+You need to install FFTW 2.x.x with following flags: '--enable-float' and '--enable-type-prefix' to compile this set of codes.

 _____________________________________
 Use the makefile for compilation in the following manner: